Current members

 Abdul Hye Miah - Appointed 2019

-Abdul Hye Miah is a lecturer in Policing and Investigation at De Montfort University and an independent consultant with international experience of training police and other law enforcement agencies.
+Abdul Hye Miah is a senior lecturer in Criminal Justice Studies at University of Northampton and an independent consultant with international experience of training police and other law enforcement agencies.
 He served for 30 years as a police officer with the Metropolitan Police Service, in a range of operational specialist roles including Counter Terrorism, Hostage & Crisis Negotiation, Anti-Corruption, Professional Standards and Neighbourhood Policing.
 Abdul Hye lived and worked in London for over three decades and maintains strong professional and personal connections to the capital through consultancy work and family and friends who live and work in the City.

 Abdul Hye combines his policing experience with research interests that include Ethics of Investigation and Police Decision Making in an Operational Context, Legitimacy and Effectiveness in Public Engagement with Policing and Investigative Interviewing.
 His consultancy practice includes a developing portfolio on Safeguarding in the Community and Narratives, Influence and Strategic Communication to combat extremism and terrorism.
 He is a Fellow of the Royal Society of Arts, a Member of the Institute of Leadership and Management and Member of the Institute for Research in Criminology, Community, Education and Social Justice at De Montfort University.